 Ironton Internet & Telephone delivers the following services to residential and business customers.

 - Landline phone for residences/businesses and TDM PRIs and SIP Trunking for business customers

 - Hosted PBX phone systems with desk phones, cordless phones, and mobile applications

 - T1, DS-3, OC-3, OC-12, Ethernet networking services

 - Domestic and International audio conferencing applications and services

 - IP faxing services

-With a network as dependable as ours, the PenTeleData partners also offer the latest in enhanced with a network as dependable as ours, the PenTeleData partners also offer the latest in enhanced interactive digital television services and telecommunications services.
-They work to stay ahead of the technology curve and keep our customers ahead of the competition with services that include:
+With such a dependable network, the PenTeleData partners also offer the latest in enhanced interactive digital television services and telecommunications services.
+They work to stay ahead of the technology curve and keep customers ahead of the competition.